Skip to content

 To help intercept water flowing over-land into the River Rother, we are implementing Natural Flood Management techniques in the catchment.

-So far we have planted trees and hedgerows to help reduce the impact of sudden and heavy rainfall by intercepting sediment and nutrients flowing the river.
+We have planted trees and hedgerows to help reduce the impact of sudden and heavy rainfall by intercepting water, sediment and nutrients flowing towards the river.

 Sapling native hedgerow plants.